noblepepper/TFTLCD-for-Arduino-Due/README.md

 arduino-1.5.2/libraries$ ls

-Adafruit_GFX  LiquidCrystal  SD  TFTLCD  TFTpatch
+Adafruit_GFX  LiquidCrystal  SD  Adafruit_TFTLCD  TFTpatch

 arduino-1.5.2/libraries$ patch -p0 -i  TFTpatch

-The patched library will expect the TFT Data Pins #0-7 connected to Due pins #33-40.
+The patched library will expect the TFT Data Pins #0-7 connected to Due pins #33-40 if using the breakout board.

 The example sketches also will not run on the Due but for me adding this just below the #include statements solved the problem:
 `#ifdef __arm__`